 For most, music is a passion, a love.
 For pop artist Marisa Maino, it’s as essential as the air she breathes.
 “My inspiration for music is constantly coming from all over the place - I’m always thinking about a million things at once.
 Writing is the only time that process slows down and lets me focus on one thought.
 Music is the only thing I can get in a clear thought about.”
 With a self-awareness and fearlessness those twice her age haven’t mastered, Maino’s developed a sound that truly encapsulates her persona: a quirky (and often humorous), upbeat delivery of messaging that’s refreshingly honest and youthful.
-As she prepares to introduce that sound with her new single “Hot”, due out November 17th, Maino remains vigilant of the higher calling a career in music begs.
+With the upcoming release of new single “Ever Young” (as with singles “Boy Toy” and “Hot” before), Maino remains vigilant of the higher calling a career in music begs.
 “I think that music (and art in general) is such a promotion of change, and there is a lot of power that comes with that.
 So many artists have so much power and capability in influencing the public.
 I’d like to see more artists using their platforms.
 So I want to make sure I always do everything I can to use music as a tool for positive change.”

 Unlike most, Maino paved her own path, landing in the pop genre after years of dabbling in other art forms.
 “I started with a Russian ballet company - it was a lot like Broadway.”
 After a knee injury forced her to quit dance, and at the encouragement of a few show writers, Maino shifted her focus to acting and music.
 She moved to L.A. and began acting, but found casting directors plans for her to be too singular.
 “Everyone wanted me to try out for comedy shows and told me that I couldn’t act and sing.”
 Going with her gut, Marisa auditioned for X Factor as a vocalist.
 “At the time, X Factor was huge.
 I stole my mother’s computer in the cloak of night and signed up to audition.”
 Though she decided television wasn’t the path she wanted to take, it set the stage for Maino’s ultimate move to music.